icinganalysis/icinganalysis.github.io/content/iceval_challenges.md

 The basic functions of the Graphical User Interface worked, but the export data to excel function did not.
-Perhaps there was a setting on my machine that interfered with the function, Perhaps there was a setting on my machine that interfered with the function, but I do not use Windows much anymore, so I moved on.
+Perhaps there was a setting on my machine that interfered with the function, but I do not use Windows much anymore, so I moved on.

 Fortunately, the central Microsoft Access 2003 database file is accessible to other programs.